adarshraj99/Linux/UbuntuLinux_Commands.md

 #### `cp`:
 to copy source file to destination.
 If destination file does not exist.
 It is created and if already exists.
 It is overwritten without any warning.

 syntax:`cp a.txt b.txt`.
-Here content of c.txt is overwritten with content of a.txt
+Here contents of a.txt is copied and a new file b.txt is created with same contents.
+If b.txt pre-existed, operation will ask for confirmation to overwrite b.txt or might fail.
 syntax: `cp Src_file1 Src_file2 Src_file3 Dest_directory` .
 Here, all source files copied to a destination directory.

 syntax: `cp -R Src_directory Dest_directory` copying directories.